GoogleChrome/lighthouse-ci/README.md

 **NOTE:** This is not official documentation.
 You're encouraged to familiarize yourself with Lighthouse CI and read through [Getting Started](./docs/getting-started.md) before continuing.

 - [Integrate Lighthouse CI for static website generator](https://blog.akansh.com/integrate-lighthouse-ci-with-static-site-generators/) - An article on integrating Lighthouse CI with static website generators like Gatsby, Jekyll, etc.
+- [Automating Google Lighthouse audits and uploading results to Azure](https://keepinguptodate.com/pages/2021/07/automating-google-lighthouse-upload-to-azure/) - This article covers configuring Lighthouse CI to run against a website and uploading the results to a Lighthouse CI server Docker container running both locally and in Azure.

 ## Contributing